June 30, 2023 | 6 min read

 The Australian Taxation Office (ATO) allows property investors to claim tax deductions for the depreciation of both the building structure (capital works deduction) and the assets within the property (plant and equipment deduction, which includes items such as dishwashers, fridges, and air conditioning units).

-To help maximise depreciation deductions, engaging a qualified quantity surveyor who can prepare a depreciation schedule can be helpful.
+To help maximise depreciation tax deductions, engaging a qualified quantity surveyor who can prepare a depreciation schedule can be helpful.
 This schedule will outline the depreciable value of each asset and provide a detailed breakdown of the deductions available over the lifespan of the property.
-By claiming depreciation, investors can offset the costs associated with the gradual deterioration of their property against their taxable income.
+By claiming depreciation, property investors can offset the costs associated with the gradual deterioration of their property against their taxable income.

 Investment property owners can deduct expenses incurred for repairs and maintenance of their property.
 These expenses include plumbing repairs, electrical work, painting, and general upkeep to ensure the property is in a habitable condition for tenants.
-The costs associated with pest control and prevention measures, such as termite treatments, can also be claimed as a deduction.
+The costs associated with pest control and prevention measures, such as termite treatments, can also be claimed as a tax deduction.

-Note that whilst expenses for repairs and maintenance are deductible, improvements and renovations are not.
+Note: whilst expenses for repairs and maintenance are deductible, improvements and renovations are not.
 Keeping accurate records of all repair and maintenance expenses is essential as evidence that those costs correspond to the amount being claimed, and as proof that the works actually took place, if subsequently requested by the ATO.

-Engaging a property manager to handle the day-to-day operations of an investment property is common among landlords.
+Engaging a property manager to handle the day-to-day operations of an investment property is common among property investors.
 The fees paid to property management companies or agents are fully deductible.
 These fees cover tasks such as tenant selection, rent collection, property inspections, and dealing with maintenance requests.
-By outsourcing property management, investors can save time and also benefit from a tax deduction for these associated costs.

 Insurance is a vital component of property investment, providing protection against potential risks such as fire, theft, or damage caused by natural disasters.
 The premiums paid for landlord insurance, building insurance, and contents insurance are all tax-deductible.